Nanrin/nanrin.github.io/docs/log.md

 ### 12 Nov

 Yesterday I talked with Dhammarato.
 Today I talked with Jundo.
 I had a few questions about the community side of practice.
 I'm not very involved in any groups, but after conferring with my elders, it sounds like that's just fine.
 Just keep sitting.

+## 2020

+### 9 Mar

+I was thinking about making a dhamma/dharma practice blog/website a few days ago, and today I rediscovered that I already had got started!
+December I was very busy constructing a new house.
+It is 5x5 meters, two rooms and a long porch upstairs, bathrooms and open kitchen area downstairs.
+I also have a watertower with just enough space to put an altar and zafu behind the water tank.
+After that I was busy catching up with work during January, then building a small house for an old widow in February, now back to catching up with work.
+Some financial problems have come up leaving me with some debts I didn't incur personally.
+Earlier this month I was extremely stressed and not practicing.
+Now I am not stressed and practicing.
+Circumstances haven't really changed though.

+For the last few days I have been thinking about zen forms.